riccardo-dagna/roguelike-tutorial-tcod/README.md

 - Targeting ability with scrolls (single-target and area)
 - Equipment (weapon, armor and accessory)
 - Chests containing equipment (depending on the floor the player is)
-- Condition (bleeding, poison, stun and confusion, grab (only for the enemy), condemnation)
+- Condition (bleeding, poison, stun and confusion, grab (only for the enemy), condemnation, petrification)
 - Elemental damage (fire, ice, electric, acid) - only damage

 Mechanics added in the game, to test: